Scion (automobile): Struggles

 Sales of the Scion brand were down to a low of 45,678 for the 2010 model year, compared to over 170,000 for 2006.
 The management tried to resuscitate the brand, hoping to sell 35,000 to 45,000 tC in a year after the model was redesigned for 2011.
 In October 2011, the iQ, an ultra-compact city car, debuted as a 2012 model.
 In April 2012, Jack Hollis (Vice President of Scion) announced that the xB and xD would be dropped after 2012, supposedly in favor of all new models from Toyota's hatchback division, Daihatsu; the same month, the FR-S sports car went on sale as a 2013 model.
 Later in 2012—despite the announcement of its imminent discontinuation—a facelifted version of the xB was unveiled.

 In late 2013, the xD and second-generation xB were in their seventh year without a substantial redesign, and Scion sales were still far short of their 2006 peak.
 Toyota began allowing dealers to drop the Scion marque without penalty.
 The recently introduced FR-S had strong initial sales, but combined sales of the new FR-S and redesigned tC did not equal sales of the tC alone during 2005 through 2008, and industry observers concluded that the FR-S was cannibalizing sales of the similar tC. iQ sales never met expectations, and by 2014, observers were characterizing it as a "disappointment."
 A primary goal of the Scion brand was to introduce young first-time buyers to Toyota products, but analysts found that relatively few Scion buyers were making follow-on purchases from the more profitable Toyota and Lexus lines, and Gen Y buyers were generally making more pragmatic car-buying choices than their predecessors due to economic factors.

 For the 2015 model year, Scion released the iM hatchback, based on the international Toyota Auris, and the iQ, xB, and xD were discontinued.
-Scion also introduced the iA sedan, a rebadged version of the Mazda2; however, Toyota opted to sell the iA as the Toyota Yaris R sedan in Canada.
+Scion also introduced the iA sedan, a rebadged version of the Mazda2; however, Toyota opted to sell the iA as the Toyota Yaris sedan in Canada.

 Discontinuation

-On February 3, 2016, Toyota announced that the Scion brand would be phased out in August after the 2016 model year, arguing that the company no longer required a specific marque to target younger demographics.
-The FR-S, iA, and iM models were amalgamated into the Toyota marque for the 2017 model year, as the Toyota 86, Toyota Yaris iA, and Toyota Corolla iM respectively, while the tC was discontinued.
+On February 3, 2016, Toyota announced that the Scion brand would be phased out in August after the 2016 model year, stating that the company no longer required a specific marque to target younger demographics.
+The FR-S, iA, and iM models were amalgamated into the Toyota marque for the 2017 model year as the Toyota 86, Toyota Yaris iA, and Toyota Corolla iM respectively, while the tC was discontinued.
 The then-upcoming C-HR was also moved to the Toyota marque after originally being unveiled as a Scion.
 The change was not expected to cause disruption to service options, as Scion models were sold and serviced at Toyota dealerships.